Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Important: this filtering is done **before** we perform selection of the overload candidate set w.r.t. rules for calls with explicit receiver.

 > Note: this also means that all the properties available through the `invoke` convention are non-eligible for operator calls, as there is no way of specifying the `operator` modifier for them; even though the `invoke` callable is required to always have such modifier.
-> As `invoke` convention itself is an operator call, it is impossible to use more than one `invoke` conventions in a single call.
+> As `invoke` convention itself is an operator call, it is impossible to use more than one `invoke` convention in a single call.

 Different platform implementations may extend the set of functions considered as operator functions for the overload candidate set.